open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 Allocation USDTs are expected to fire more frequently than perf samples even after in-process sampling.
 Back-pressure is layered at two points:

 - **In-process: open-loop random-interval sampling** (see Background: assumed in-process contract for the mechanism).
 This is open-loop - the application has no idea what the profiler is currently doing - and gives an unbiased estimator via `weight`.
 Cheap, simple, and the primary cost of the book-keeping is accessing the TLS to track state.
 This is also the approach used by samplers such as jemalloc and tcmalloc in their own observability infrastructure; by supporting the ecosystem where it is, we increase the chances of being able to influence allocators to include sampling hooks by default when this method shows adoption.
-- **eBPF / collector side: closed-loop PID control.** The profiler maintains a target rate of memory events (expressed as a fraction of the overall sample budget) and runs a PID controller in user space that adjusts a drop probability applied inside the `uprobe_heap_alloc` eBPF program.
+- **eBPF / collector side: closed-loop PID control.** The profiler maintains a global target rate of memory events (expressed as a fraction of the overall sample budget) and runs a single PID controller in user space that adjusts a drop probability applied inside the `uprobe_heap_alloc` eBPF program.
 The controller observes the measured event rate, compares it against the target, and updates the threshold so that memory events occupy a bounded share of the payload regardless of workload spikes.
+Note that because the controller is global (not per-process), a single high-allocation process could consume most of the memory event budget, starving others.
+This is an intentional design decision to keep the interface to userspace simple; see **Per-process backpressure from profiler to sampler** in Alternatives Considered for why we chose not to feed rate adjustments back to individual processes.
+The per-process live-heap state cap (described below) bounds the resource impact of this, but it does not guarantee fair event-rate distribution across processes.

 We also anticipate a future in-process addition: dynamic interval adjustment, where the sampler targets a fixed samples-per-second rate and self-adjusts its interval to hit it.
 This is purely a sampler-side concern - it doesn't change the USDT contract and the profiler doesn't need to know it's happening.